mickfuzz/phd4/_archive/2022-9-1-Introduction.md

     - The lack of motivation of ticking of curriculum led to less focus on individual knowledge work - This could be followed up
     - Other Limitation.
     - Interesting areas that have emerged.
-    - Next areas of development.
+    - Next areas of developmenbarriers areas of contradictions arose in participation in this research's game coding processes and what pedagogical tools and processes are available to address these contradictions?t.

 ## Abstract